English | MP4 | AVC 1280×720 | AAC 44KHz 2ch | 9 Hours | 4.03 GB

 - Understand how Hadoop YARN distributes Spark across computing clusters

-- Practice using other Spark technologies, like Spark SQL, DataFrames, DataSets, Spark Streaming, and GraphX
+- Practice using other Spark technologies, like Spark SQL, DataFrames, DataSets, Spark Streaming, Machine Learning, and GraphX

 By the end of this course, you’ll be running code that analyzes gigabytes worth of information – in the cloud – in a matter of minutes.